 Often traversed but rarely explored, Beiras is a land of sleepy villages with imposing hill-topped castles fought over for centuries but largely unchanged in appearance since the Middle Ages.

-Stretching from the Atlantic right across the country to neighbouring Spain, it’s a large region with much to see, including mainland Portugal’s biggest mountain – Serra da Estrela – (indicated on the map below) – and one of the world’s oldest universities in the provincial capital, Coimbra.
+Stretching from the Atlantic right across the country to neighbouring Spain, it’s a large region with much to see, including mainland Portugal’s highest mountain – Serra da Estrela – (indicated on the map below) – and one of the world’s oldest universities in the provincial capital, Coimbra.

 The Romans were impressed enough to build a place of very large proportions (Conímbriga) on a prehistoric site south of Coimbra, with much of the excavation work yet to be carried out.